chaseruskin/legoHDL/README.md

-   get          print instantiation code for an HDL entity graph        visualize HDL dependency graph export       generate a blueprint file build        execute a custom configured script release      set a newer version for the current block del          delete a block from the local workspace path
+   get          print instantiation code for an HDL entity graph        visualize HDL dependency graph export       generate a blueprint file build        execute a custom configured plugin release      set a newer version for the current block del          delete a block from the local workspace path